Concept information

 Definition

-- A memory bias that occurs when people rate the emotional intensity of an event to be weaker when they remember it than when they experienced it.
-This bias is greater for negative than for positive events.
+- A memory phenomenon observed when people judge the affective intensity of an event as weaker at the time they remember this event than at the time they experienced it.

 Broader concept